 COMMENTS ON SPECIFIC SECTIONS/ INCLUDING POSSIBLE PROPOSALS FOR TEXT REVISION

 The following paragraphs are proposed for addition in draft Resolution (page 6 of the document):

+Concerned that a study of causes of mortality in large tracked migratory landbirds in the African-Eurasian flyway led by BirdLife International (Serratosa et al. 2024) showed that poisoning was the cause of mortality in these tracked birds in 16% of cases for which a cause could be established across 45 species and 40% of mortality in vulture species.

+Highlighting that a recent report by BirdLife and Euronatur (2025) found that in the Mediterranean and Europe between 2020 and 2024, the trend in poisoning was assessed as remaining the same or getting worse in 27 countries and only improving in 7 countries.

 BirdLife International questions the deletion of preambular paragraph 11 on page 6 including its reference to the commissioning of the important Review Of The Ecological Effects of Poisoning on Migratory Birds that underpinned the work of the Group including its production of the subsequent Guidelines.
 Particularly as further studies are being recommended, it is recommended referencing this to ensure this review is a starting point for any further analysis.